slint-ui/slint/api/rs/slint/mcu.md

 ## Application Structure

-Typically, a graphical application in hosted environments is comprised of at least three different tasks:
+Typically, a graphical application in hosted environments has at least three different tasks:

  * Receives user input from operation system APIs.
  * Reacts to the input by performing application specific computations.
  * Renders an updated user interface and presents it on the screen using device-independent operating system APIs.

 The operating system provides an event loop to connect and schedule these tasks.
-Slint implements the task of receiving user input and forwarding it to the user interface layer, as well as rendering the user interface to the screen.
+Slint implements the task of receiving user input and forwarding it to the user interface layer, and rendering the user interface to the screen.

-In bare metal environments it is your responsibility to substitute and connect functionality that is otherwise provided by the operating system:
+In bare metal environments it's your responsibility to substitute and connect functionality that's otherwise provided by the operating system:

  * Select crates that allow you to initialize the chips that operate peripherals, such as a touch input or display controller.
    If there are no crates, you may have to to develop your own drivers.
  * Drive the event loop yourself by querying peripherals for input, forwarding that input into computational modules of your application and instructing Slint to render the user interface.

-In Slint, the two primary APIs you need to use to accomplish these tasks are the [`slint::platform::Platform`] trait as well as the [`slint::Window`] struct.
+In Slint, the two primary APIs you need to use to accomplish these tasks are the [`slint::platform::Platform`] trait and the [`slint::Window`] struct.
 In the following sections we're going to cover how to use them and how they integrate into your event loop.

 ### The `Platform` Trait